amasotti/wikivoyage-nastoshka-bot/README.md

 different params is cumbersome.
 This script needs (to be improved and...) two additional params:
     - `--target-page`: the page where the template is located and where the sorting will be applied
     - `--target-template`: the name of the template to be sorted
+- `fix-empty-dynamicMap`: Checks the articles in the cat `Mappa dinamica senza coordinate` and tries to fix them

 ### Utilities
 *because I'm lazy...*